fluffybunnies/ace/README.md

 Ace::e
 	For debugging: exit with $message
 Ace::isAssoc
-	Returns false if array does not have continuously ascending numeric keys Ace::varDump
+	Returns true if array does not have continuously ascending numeric keys Ace::varDump
 	HTML-formatted alternative to var_dump
 Ace::putDeep